edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-09-23-suicide-prevention-training.md

 The warning signs of suicide may seem much clearer after the fact.
 Suicide prevention training, though, clarifies behavior that indicate a person could be moving towards action.

-Pull quote: Warning signs might include a loss of interest, personality changes, and giving away important possessions (among others).
+Warning signs might include a loss of interest, personality changes, and giving away important possessions (among others).
+{: .fancy-text }

 You can learn more of the warning signs at [SAVE](https://save.org/about-suicide/warning-signs-risk-factors-protective-factors/).